 This evening degree program (and post-baccalaureate certificate) prepares students to fulfill diverse opportunities in analyzing and managing health information and patient data in health care organizations, consulting firms, government organizations, research, software, technology, development, marketing, and more.
 The program is administered by the Department of Health Services.

-The Nutritional Sciences minor provides students with a foundation of knowledge in nutritional sciences, food systems, food studies, and population health.
+The Nutrition Minor provides students with a foundation of knowledge in nutritional sciences, food systems, food studies, and population health.
 Through an examination of food and nutrition policies and practices that affect sustainable diets and long-term health, students will gain a multidisciplinary perspective of the food environment, including the interplay of food and nutrition, human behavior, business, culture and the environment.
-The Nutritional Sciences Minor is administered by the Nutritional Sciences Program.
+The Nutrition Minor is administered by the Nutritional Sciences Program.